 Dacey Ashcroft of Survival of the Fittest version 3 is described as being very ambiguous in gender - especially since she is very tall for a girl and in general, just doesn't act 'girly'.
 That she deliberately perpetrates this charade doesn't help matters for the confused.

 During one Global Guardians PBEM Universe story, a new hero named The Rook joined the Global Guardians.
 It took almost a year to figure out that the team's new superhero was actually a new superheroine.

-Cybersix: The title character's secret identity involves wearing glasses, recombing her hair and dressing as an english teacher named Adrian (she fools everyone).
+Cybersix: The title character's secret identity involves wearing glasses, recombing her hair and dressing as an English teacher named Adrian, and manages to fool everyone).
 She dresses in much looser clothes which hide her figure and speaks in a lower voice.

 Sonic the Hedgehog: Sally Acorn is an unintentional example She is pretty much one of the only female characters in the entire franchise to dress in the same manner as the males.